TL-System/plato/examples/personalized_fl/README.md

             model_name: resnet_18
     ```

-- participating_clients_ratio: A float to show the proporation of clients participating in the federated training process.
+- participating_clients_ratio: A float to show the proportion of clients participating in the federated training process.
 The value ranges from 0.0 to 1.0 while 1.0 means that all clients will participant in training.
 Default: 1.0.
 For example,
     ```yaml
     algorithm:
         personalization: